-If you feel you were using your cell phone legally in the car, you can speak with a lawyer from the Simmrin Law Group to learn your legal options.
+If you feel you were using your cell phone legally in the car, you can speak with a Los Angeles texting while driving lawyer to learn about your legal options.
+For two decades, Simmrin Law Group has been defending clients just like you.
+For more information about California Vehicle Codes and your rights, call us today.

 It is illegal for a driver to hold and use a cell phone or electronic wireless communications device while driving.
 This includes making calls, texting, browsing, or using apps.
 Holding a device in your hand and using it is extremely distracting and can cause a crash.